soukoku/HelloSignApi/README.md

 ```

 #### Files in requests
-Any request paramters that take a file to upload to HelloSign will have the `Files` property.
+Any request parameters that take a file to upload to HelloSign will have the `Files` property.
-Either remote http files or local file are supported (though not both in a single request).
+Either remote http files or local file are supported, though not both in a single request.

 ```cs
 // remote file